 Black Leg (Phoma Leaf Spot and Canker)

 From foliar lesions, the fungal pathogen that causes black leg spreads into leaf veins to the petioles and eventually the main stem.
 On root crops, such as rutabaga and turnip, a dry rot of the bulb or hypocotyl develops.
 The neck and shoulder areas develop large, brown lesions, followed by an extensive dry rot deep into the fleshy tissue.
 Severely affected bulbs become shriveled and dry, and are often invaded by secondary fungal and bacterial decay organisms.
-Start with certified disease-free seed or treat seed with hot water or fungicides.
+Start with certified or treated seed, or treat seed with hot water or fungicides.
 Rotate to non-susceptible crops.
 Promptly incorporate infected crop debris after harvest.
 Eliminate cruciferous weeds which can act as hosts.
 Apply foliar fungicides to protect susceptible cultivars (see above).

 Seed Decay and Damping-Off